julian1/reactor/README.md

   - http://gngrwzrd.com/libgwrl/pod.html

 #### TODO

+  - fix cancel_all
+    - WHich will make it easy to do a cancel/shutdown from any callback
+  - support cancelling individual handlers (lookup by fd and type)
   - rename d-> vars to r->
   - get bind() and listen() and check that can spawn new contexts easily
   - rename Event to ReactorEvent or use reactor_event_t etc